vernak2539/words-byvernacchia/src/content/blog/2023/05/astro-content-collection-month-and-year-pages.md

 <small style="display:block; text-align: center;">🚨 **_I assume we're building a static site in this post_** 🚨</small>

-I thought I'd finally gotten familiar with [Astro](https://astro.build/) (see my [other posts](/tags/astro) about Astro), but I was wrong.
+I thought I'd finally gotten familiar with [Astro](https://astro.build/) (see my [other posts](/tags/astro)), but I was wrong.

-It all started with me having trouble finding posts I wanted to update solely based on file name/slug.
-I thought more structure could benefit me.
-So, I made a change.
+It all started with me having trouble finding the post I wanted to update solely based on file name/slug.
+I thought more structure could help with this, so I made a change.

 I switched from "the wild west" to organising my posts by year and month.
 As of now, my Content Collection's directory structure looks like this: